bitrix24/b24restdocs/api-reference/tasks/checklist-item/task-checklist-item-renew.md

 - examples are missing (there should be three examples - curl, js, php)
 - success response is missing
 - error response is missing
-- add description with hints on how to check access permission using a special method
+- add a description with hints on how to check access permission using a special method

 {% endnote %}